LoginRadius/engineering-portal/content/how-to-mitigate-ddos-attack/index.md

 **Communication**: You should correctly organize all communications and well-defined.

-**Responsibility**: Documented all team responsibilities, Team member reaction organized reaction
+**Responsibility**: Documente all the team member's responsibilities and their reaction.

 ### 3. Activate a WAF
 A Web Application Firewall (WAF) is a set of rules or policies that helps protect web applications or APIs from malicious traffic.
 WAF sits between an application and the HTTP traffic and filters the common web exploits that can affect availability.